-The following table shows for the fiscal year ended December 31, 2011, certain information regarding option exercises and stock vested during the year with respect to the Named Executive Officers.
-There were no option exercises in fiscal 2011 and we have not made any restricted stock awards.
+The following table shows for the fiscal year ended December 31, 2013, certain information regarding option exercises and stock vested during the year with respect to the Named Executive Officers.
+The Company has not made any restricted stock awards.

-Option Exercises in Fiscal 2011
+Option Exercises in Fiscal 2013